 Senior Research Specialist, Alan M. Voorhees Transportation Center

 Stephanie DiPetrillo brings a distinctive set of experiences to the center, including a background in historic preservation, architecture, urban design, and planning.
-While at VTC, her research has focused primarily on the interface between transportation and land use and has included projects examining the benefits and barriers to transit-oriented development, the costs of sprawl, and the transportation energy demands associated with different settlement patterns.
+Her research interests include the connections between transportation and land use and ways to promote the use of public and community transportation through improvements in the built environment and through transit-oriented development.
+Increasingly her work has examined the ways to improve access to transit by all users, including people with disabilities.
 She has taught at Hofstra University, Rutgers University, and the New Jersey Institute of Technology (NJIT).
-Ms. DiPetrillo holds a BA degree in Economics and a Master of City and Regional Planning from Rutgers, The State University of New Jersey, as well as a Master of Architecture from NJIT.
+Ms. DiPetrillo holds a BA in Economics and a Master's in City and Regional Planning from Rutgers, The State University of New Jersey, as well as a Master's in Architecture from NJIT.

 Research Project Coordinator, Alan M. Voorhees Transportation Center

 Catherine Bull conducts research on various projects related to smart growth and healthy community development.
 Her work has focused on best practices in assessing the impact of transportation projects on the human environment, and considerations and benefits of context sensitive solutions, community impact assessment, and public involvement.
 She has contributed to the development of content for Environmental Justice courses for Federal Highway Administration.
 Other research topics have included recruitment and hiring, and retention and career mobility of a diverse workforce, and development and support of technology transfer, in transportation agencies.
 Ms. Bull holds a BA in Comparative Literature and a Master’s in City and Regional Planning from Rutgers, The State University of New Jersey.